TEAMMATES/teammates/docs/staticAnalysis.md

 Travis CI will run static analysis _before_ testing.
 If violations are found, the build will be terminated with an error before any testing is done in order to save time and resources.

-### Local build
+### CLI

-Eclipse allows CheckStyle, PMD, and FindBugs analysis on the spot; just right-click on the source class or folder and select the appropriate commands.
-Remember to configure the tools to use the ruleset provided.
-The analysis results are immediately reported in Eclipse and you can traverse to the violating lines with just a click.

-To run Checkstyle analysis on all Java source files with the Eclipse Checkstyle plugin, right click on the Project Folder in the `Project Explorer` window in Eclipse and select `Checkstyle > Check Code with Checkstyle`.
-The report can be found in the `Markers` window in Eclipse.

-To run PMD analysis using the Eclipse PMD plugin, right click on the project under `Project Explorer` and select `PMD > Check Code`.
-The report can be viewed in the PMD Perspective view under `Violations Overview`.

-Alternatively, run the tools via Gradle or NPM.
+You can run the static analysis tools via Gradle or NPM.
 The violations caught, if any, will be printed to the console itself.
 ```
 ./gradlew {toolType}{sourceCodeType}
 ```